Gerhard Andersson: Education

 Professor Andersson received his education at Uppsala University, Department of Psychology, and graduated in 1991 (M.Sc. in Clinical Psychology).
 His first Ph.D. was in Clinical Psychology (1995) and his second Ph.D. was in Medicine (2000).
-He has also completed a B.A. in Theology (2010).
+He has also completed a B.A. in theology (2010) and also a M.A. in theology (2024).
 In terms of clinical training he has completed a degree in psychotherapy (2005) and supervisor training (2016).
 In 1997, Andersson received the qualification as associate professor.
 He was appointed full professor in clinical psychology at Linköping University in 2003.
 Between 2007 and onwards Andersson has had a position as affiliated researcher at the Karolinska Institutet, Stockholm, in the department of Clinical Neuroscience, Psychiatry.
+He is also linked to Universidade Lusófona, Lissabon, Portugal (since 2021) and Luleå Technical University (since 2025).
 During his whole career he has worked part-time as a clinician, mainly in audiology, but also in psychiatry.

 Publications

-Professor Andersson has published more than 750 scientific papers, 21 books and more than 70 book chapters.
-His present h-index is 101 (last updated 2022-01-03).
+Professor Andersson has published more than 900 scientific papers, 27 books and more than 80 book chapters.
+His present h-index is 122 (last updated 2025-02-05).

 Hobbies

-Gerhard Andersson is a skateboarder and has written a book on the topic.
+Gerhard Andersson is an active skateboarder and has written a book on the topic.
 He is also responsible for a website on skateboarding in Norrköping.
-Another interest is music and he plays in a band called Obstipation.
-He also plays minor parts in several games in the Swedish adventure game series Carol Reed Mysteries.
+Another interest is music and he plays in a band called Obstipation where he plays guitar and sings.